WORLD

 The

-surname of McGinley (and its variants) are also to be found in Canada,
+surname of McGinley (and its variants) are also to be found in

-surname was found in Canada at a later date than in America.
-The
+The surname was found in Canada at a later date than in America.

-New Brunswick.
+in nearby New Brunswick.

 AUSTRALIA